 The days of hitting submit for a job application and being done are – well – done.
 Why?
-There are more competition and platforms to create buzz and chatter.
+There is more competition and more platforms to create buzz and chatter.
 You want to make sure there is a buzz around you and it’s good.

 The video above gives you a quick 40-second tip on what you should do after submitting a job application.
 The transcript is below as well as a couple of different points of advice as to whom to start social engagement.

 As I wrote previously, there are some big trends in hiring and the job search process.
 One of those trends is an increased use of social engagement.

 We are in the heat of the ramp up of the job search and recruiting season.
 Here are a couple of quick tips for you.

 Even if you submit your job application online through a job portal or a company portal, I still want you to take that position and search for it in social media channels like Facebook, Twitter, and LinkedIn.

 Because I want you to start conversations with those posts.
 It gets the attention of the hiring manager, recruiter and/or HR.

 Social engagement is easy with just about anyone these days.
 Here’s a recent Tweet I sent to the T-Mobile CEO, John Legere:

 If someone is on social media, they welcome the engagement.
 Just don’t go too strong too quickly.
 Social engagement is like any lasting relationship – it’s a marathon, not a race.